Playwright Terrence McNally Dead From Coronavirus Complications

 The world of entertainment has lost a legend.

-On Tuesday, news broke that the Tony Award-winning playwright and screenwriter, Terrence McNally, passed away after suffering from complications due to Coronavirus.
-He was also a lung cancer survivor with chronic pulmonary disease.
+Tony Award-winning playwright and screenwriter, Terrence McNally, passed away after suffering from complications due to Coronavirus, E!
+News has learned.
+He was also a lung cancer survivor who lived with chronic pulmonary disease.

-According to Deadline, McNally died at the Sarasota Memorial Hospital in Sarasota, Florida.
-The publication stated his passing was confirmed by his spokesperson, Matt Polk.
+According to documents shared with E!
+News, McNally died at the Sarasota Memorial Hospital in Sarasota, Florida on Tuesday.

 He was 81 years old.